RitaRan/Weatherforecast-ShinyApp/README.md

 # Weather Forecast Shiny App

-This midterm is building a Shiny App for weather forecasting via a web API.
+The task is to build a Shiny App for weather forecasting via a web API.
 Please see midterm2.Rmd for more description and details.

-### Midterm Rules
+### Rules

 1. Your solutions must be written up using this R Markdown (Rmd) file, this file must include your code and write up for each task.